Applications to the below challenges have now closed, with solutions in development.

 The Department of Environment and Science (DES) is seeking to develop and supply affordable, fine scale water quality monitoring sensors to deploy in the catchments of the Great Barrier Reef.
 Solving this challenge will support wider deployment of water quality sensors to inform improvements in farming practices.
 This will lead to long‑term improvements in water quality, and a healthier, more resilient Reef.

-Following the successful completion of the Feasibility stage, DES are now working with AJJA Technologies to further test their solution in the Proof of Concept stage.
+Following the successful completion of the seasibility stage, DES are now working with AJJA Technologies to further test their solution in the proof of concept stage.

 Sport Venue Lighting